Facial recognition deal opens access to public and private parties - NZ Herald

 "There is no sharing or matching of personal information held by different organisations, or currently held in different datasets," it said

-Under government procurement rules it did not have to tell the public, Russell Burnard said.
+Under government procurement rules it did not have to tell the public, Burnard said.

 The master deal was entirely in line with government policy to encourage such cost-cutting deals, he added.